juancarruthers/thresholds_experiment/README.md

-# Building and updating software datasets: an empirical assessment
+# Temporal validity of software datasets for code metrics: an empirical assessment of sampling strategies

 This is the repository for the scripts developed for the study "Building and updating software datasets: an empirical assessment".